 - Retinacular vessels (the main source) originate from the medial circumflex femoral artery, run along the neck of the femur via the retinaculum of the capsule.

-- Nutrient artery of the femur provides few branches to the neck and head of femur.
+- Nutrient artery of the femur supplies few branches to the neck and head of femur.

-The hip joint is provided by the following nerves:
+The hip joint is supplied by the following nerves:

 - Femoral nerve via nerve to rectus femoris.